Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Introduction

 \section{Introduction}

 Neurons are important dynamical units of the brain.
-Since neurons fire potentials and behave dynamically, it is considered as a dynamical system.
-Since many years, researchers have considered many dynamical system models to understand the behavior of neurons.
-Hodgkin-Huxley was the first neuron model developed and a lot of firing patterns, bursting patterns were shown which mimics real time behavior of neurons \cite{HoHu52}.
-Since then many continuous and discrete neuron dynamical systems were formulated and explored \cite{FHN61, UsSu19, ML81}.
+Since neurons fire potentials and behave dynamically, it is considered a dynamical system.
+For many years, researchers have considered many dynamical system models to understand the behavior of neurons.
+Hodgkin-Huxley model was the first neuron model developed and a lot of firing patterns, bursting patterns were shown which mimic the real-time behavior of neurons \cite{HoHu52}.
+Since then many continuous and discrete neuron dynamical systems have been formulated and explored \cite{FHN61, UsSu19, ML81}.
 Recently, effects of external electromagnetic field on neurons have been considered \cite{em17, Muni22a}.
-A motivation behind this is under the action of electromagnetic field on embryonic neurons have led to their growth in the cultures.
+The motivation behind this is that under the action of electromagnetic field on embryonic neurons has led to their growth in the cultures.
+In \cite{HGu13}, researchers have shown a very good agreement between the dynamical behaviors of a theoretical Hindmarsh-Rose neuron model and experimental neuron firing patterns.
+Experimental studies have been done on firing patterns, and bifurcations that resembled those in the physiologically based Chay neuron model \cite{GuPaCh14}.
+A new type of experiment has been done which reveals that a neuron functions as multiple threshold units in \cite{Sar17}.
+Basic bifurcation structures are eminent in injured nerve fibers in \cite{BJia17}.
+They showed a basic bifurcation structure from bursting to spiking in two-dimensional parameter space.
+Experimental impulse recording from hypothalamic brain slicing has revealed an important transition from tonic firing to bursting discharges studied in \cite{Braun11}.
 Chialvo neuron map is a discrete neuron model which is introduced by Chialvo \cite{Ch95}.
-There has been research showing quasiperiodic structures in the map, analytically studying the Chialvo map \cite{Jh06,Wa18}.
+There have been researches showing quasiperiodic structures in the map, analytically studying the Chialvo map \cite{Jh06,Wa18}.
+Chialvo neuron map accounts for the dynamics in perturbed excitable systems, phase-locked responses in parameter space.
+This shows that the Chialvo map is generic to a large class of neuron systems.
+Especially discrete neuron maps are of interest to understanding complex dynamics arising in large distributed neuron media.
 This paper improves the Chialvo neuron model by studying the effects of electromagnetic flux.

+Various complex dynamical behaviors of a single neuron or a network of neurons are important to understand the complex behaviors in the \blue{brain like serious neurological diseases} \cite{IZHBook}.
+One of the main attributes of neuron systems is information processing.
+It depends not only on the electrophysiological properties but also on the dynamical properties of the neurons.
+Therefore it is of utmost importance to uncover the dynamical behaviors, bifurcation patterns, dynamical states of neuron cells.
+Bifurcation theory determines the excitable properties of the neuron.
+This motivates to explore the complex dynamical behaviors of the neuron systems.